pawelad/fakester/README.md

 RECAPTCHA_PRIVATE_KEY='...'
 ```

+## Contributions
+Package source code is available at [GitHub][github].

+Feel free to use, ask, fork, star, report bugs, fix them, suggest enhancements,
+add functionality and point out any mistakes.
+Thanks!

 ## Tests
 Package was tested with the help of `py.test` and `tox` on Python 3.4, 3.5
 and 3.6 with Django 1.10 (see `tox.ini`).